christopherpeaton/prototypes_public/css_design_layout_1/README.md

-# Prototype - HTML Text Formatting/Styling

-Expand your HTML knowledge with basic formatting elements and adding basic inline CSS styling.
-As you work through this prototype we will be building out aspects of the portfolio project v1 (Explanation Coming Soon).
+# Prototype - CSS Design & Layout 1, Box Model, margin, padding, border, and dimensions

+Expanding on your understanding of CSS layouts and how they pertain to web page design.
 This prototype is based on the information that you obtained through the following resources (<b>If you haven't gone through these then please do so now</b>).

 - Readings
+    - CSS Box Model - <a href="http://www.w3schools.com/css/css_boxmodel.asp" target="_blank">Link</a>
+    - CSS Margins- <a href="http://www.w3schools.com/css/css_margin.asp" target="_blank">Link</a>
- - HTML Heading - <a href="http://www.w3s..._headings.asp" target="_blank">Link</a>
+    - CSS Padding - <a href="http://www.w3schools.com/css/css_padding.asp" target="_blank">Link</a>
- - HTML Paragraphs - <a href="http://www.w3s...aragraphs.asp" target="_blank">Link</a>
+    - CSS Dimensions - <a href="http://www.w3schools.com/css/css_dimension.asp" target="_blank">Link</a>
-- HTML Formatting & HTML Styling (<a href="https://drive.google.com/open?id=0B6mn1BHjNxTgUDBsRlVRUnFCQjg">Presentation</a>, <a href="https://plus.google.com/events/ci7qcssg1ob5289bt32okg6qmkk" target="_blank">Video</a>)
+- Presentations
+    - 6. CSS Design & Layout 1
+        - <a href="https://drive.google.com/open?id=0B7eOl4joefDueXdic3dWekhXdWc" target="_blank">Slides Link</a>
+        - <a href="https:https://www.youtube.com/watch?v=9xixJDx7pWo" target="_blank">Video Link (covers both)</a>
+- Projects
+    - This project will help build towards the MBoutique projects

 ## Code Setup Details